 Note that these counters will overflow rather quickly, so they must be read more than once per minute and account for this.

 However, manually reading the RAPL measurements is not so trivial.
-To get the energy consumption for a specific command in your job (running on the CPUs of a single node), proceed as follows:
+To get the energy consumption for a specific command in your job (running on a single node), proceed as follows:

-First, install the required Python packages in a virtual environment.
+First, install the Python package Energy Monitoring Tool (EMT) as well as additional required packages in a virtual environment.

 python -m venv .venv